zopefoundation/zc.zope3recipes/README.txt

 ==================

-Use the deployment name option (as provided by zc.recipe.deployment 0.6.0 and later) if present.
+Use the deployment name option (as provided by zc.recipe.deployment 0.6.0 and later) if present when generating instance file names.

+You can now specify an instance name option that overrides the part name for generated files.

 ==================
 0.6.1 (2007/12/17)